drmonroe/subscription-reporting/README.md

 https://docs.microsoft.com/en-us/azure/cloud-shell/overview

-### Using Cloud Shell, your outputted CSV can be directly written to an Azure Blob (hosting your clouddrive) for use
+### Using Cloud Shell, your outputted CSV can be directly written to an Azure Blob (hosting your clouddrive) for use.

 ### This PowerShell cmdlet is used to create a management group